 SWCAP Provides Affordable Housing and Services to Agricultural and Farmworker Families

-Wally Orzechowski, Executive Director, Southwestern Wisconsin Community Action Program (SWCAP), was concerned over the lack of affordable housing for agricultural and farmworker families in Darlington, Wisconsin.
+Wally Orzechowski, Executive Director, Southwestern Wisconsin Community Action Program (SWCAP), was concerned over the lack of affordable housing for farmworker families in Darlington, Wisconsin.
 Lafayette County is the most agriculture-dependent county in the state.
 Agricultural work provides over half of the jobs for the county’s workforce and accounts for 85% of the county’s land usage.

 A large portion of these workers have Hispanic or Latinx roots, and many of them are Spanish speakers.
-Agricultural and farmworkers in the county also have a high percentage of family members dealing with permanent developmental, physical, sensory, medical, or mental health disabilities.
+Farmworkers in the county also have a high percentage of family members dealing with permanent developmental, physical, sensory, medical, or mental health disabilities.
 SWCAP, as one of very few social services organizations in a rural corner of Wisconsin, provides a very diverse range of services and programs to assist persons dealing with the challenges of poverty and moving out of poverty to economic self-sufficiency.

 Cinnaire Solutions was able to work with SWCAP to develop quality affordable housing for this very specialized population.